WebFiori/framework/README.md

 * It helps in making any one with Java background to write PHP code.
 * The ability to create a customized links to web pages as needed using routing.
 * No need for touching HTML to play with the DOM.
 Only use PHP.
-* Run PHP code as a CRON task through HTTP protocol or through CLI.
+* Run PHP code as a CRON task through HTTP protocol or through terminal.
 * Changing whole user interface by changing one line of code.
 * Ability to move the source code of the web application without having to do a lot of re-configuration.
 * Sending HTML email messages with attachments without having to write a lot of code.